I grew up wanting to be a scientist.

 My Ph.D. work primarily revolves around measurements taken at the Polar Environment Atmospheric Research Laboratory (PEARL) on Ellesmere Island, near Eureka, Nunavut.
 It’s a fascinating place to work, and makes important measurements for research into climate, ozone depletion, atmospheric dynamics, and air quality.
 I’ve also worked with several satellite datasets, including those from Canada’s Atmospheric Chemistry Experiment (ACE) mission.

 I recently wrote a short article about my research for the Canadian Meteorological and Oceanographic Society (CMOS) Bulletin (Dec.
 2016 issue).
-They included a set of my photos, including one on the cover!
+They included a set of my photos, including one on the cover.
+I’ve had two cover photos for Canadian science journals.

 I’ve posted a virtual tour of PEARL here.